Creating a design system

 Editorial Manager (EM)

-• 20+ year old scholarly publishing submission system, highly configurable but inconsistent
+• 20+ year old scholarly publishing submission system

 Issues